Olney: Aaron Judge struggling to find October strike zone

 In this postseason, Aaron Judge has had strike calls repeatedly on pitches that appear to be at the very lowest edge of the strike zone -- or to be less charitable to the home plate umpires, low and out of the zone.

-One evaluator noted that this seems to be a common experience for Judge, perhaps because umpires are simply not accustomed to interpreting balls and strikes for a player as large as the Yankees' right fielder.
+One evaluator noted that this seems to be a common experience for Judge, perhaps because umpires are simply not accustomed to interpreting balls and strikes for a player as large as the Yankees right fielder.
 According to the Elias Sports Bureau, Judge is the largest position player in MLB history, at 6-foot-7 and 282 pounds.

-Shorter players like Jose Altuve know all about unusual strike zone interpretations: The short guys will sometimes have strikes called on pitches higher in the zone, and conversely, Judge seems to have more than his share of shin-high pitches interpreted as strikes.
+Shorter players such as Jose Altuve know all about unusual strike zone interpretations: The short guys will sometimes have strikes called on pitches higher in the zone, and conversely, Judge seems to have more than his share of shin-high pitches interpreted as strikes.

-Sarah Langs of ESPN Stats and Information dug out these numbers: If you consider pitches that were framed near the bottom edge of the strike zone and had a low probability of being called a strike, only two other players in MLB had more pitches in that area interpreted as strikes than Judge during the regular season.
+Sarah Langs of ESPN Stats & Information dug out these numbers: Only two other players in MLB had more low strikes framed against him -- pitches that were called strikes that were near the bottom edge of the strike zone or below, and had a low probability of being called a strike -- during the regular season.

 Judge has adjustments to make and challenges to overcome as he learns more about hitting in the big leagues.
-A rival evaluator following the Yankees in the postseason noted that time and again in the playoffs, Judge tends to dip his back shoulder at the outset of his swing and then turn his front shoulder out, toward third base, as he tries to loft the ball -- and this has left him completely exposed to breaking balls low and away.
+A rival evaluator following the Yankees noted that time and again in the playoffs, Judge tends to dip his back shoulder at the outset of his swing and then turn his front shoulder out, toward third base, as he tries to loft the ball -- and this has left him completely exposed to breaking balls low and away.
 His only defense against those pitches has been his ability to sometimes recognize the spin and hold his swing.
-Over the last five Yankees’ playoff games, Judge is 2-for-20, with 14 strikeouts.
-(Similarly, Gary Sanchez is 2-for-20 over the last five games, with 12 strikeouts.)
+Over the Yankees' past five playoff games, Judge is 2-for-20 with 14 strikeouts.
+(Similarly, Gary Sanchez is 2-for-20 with 12 strikeouts in that same span.)

-But Judge also seems hampered by more than his share of strike calls below his strike zone -- maybe where umpires are accustomed to calling strikes on players who aren’t as tall as the Yankees’ right fielder.
+But Judge also has seen more than his share of strike calls below his strike zone -- maybe where umpires are accustomed to calling strikes on players who aren’t as tall.

 October outcomes

-Joe Maddon was furious that Willson Contreras was called for blocking home plate against the Cubs in Game 1 of the League Championship Series that he argued after the replay review rendering, even when he knew that he would get tossed.
+Joe Maddon was so furious that Willson Contreras was called for blocking home plate against the Dodgers in Game 1 of the National League Championship Series that he argued after the replay review rendering, even when he knew that he would get tossed.
 Maddon doesn’t like the home-plate collision rule, nor how it was interpreted in this instance.
 “I don't think the rule was called correctly either,” he told reporters after.
 “From what I saw, the ball took Willson toward that line.
 I disagree with that.
 So I disagree with it on both counts, your Honor.”

-On the game broadcast of TBS, the esteemed Ron Darling took issue with the home-plate collision rule, mentioning that the “beautiful and athletic” play of Contreras was effectively removed from the game because of regulation.
+On the TBS game broadcast, the esteemed Ron Darling took issue with the home-plate collision rule, mentioning that the “beautiful and athletic” play of Contreras was effectively removed from the game because of regulations.

-But if the old rules was in place -- in other words, no rule regarding collisions -- it may be that Contreras wouldn’t have been able to make a play.
-Rather, the baserunner -- Charlie Culberson, in this case – might have decided as he neared home plate to err on the side of aggressiveness, turned himself into a human missile and simply targeted Contreras, in an effort to knock the ball loose.
-This is what Scott Cousins did in 2011, as he rounded third base in a game against the Giants.
+But if the old rules were in place -- in other words, no rule regarding collisions -- perhaps Contreras wouldn’t have been able to make a play.
+Instead, Dodgers baserunner Charlie Culberson might have decided as he neared home plate to err on the side of aggressiveness, turn himself into a human missile and simply target Contreras in an effort to knock the ball loose.

+This is what Marlins baserunner Scott Cousins did in 2011, as he rounded third in a game against the Giants.
 Because he didn’t know whether San Francisco catcher Buster Posey was going to shift late and block the plate as he caught the ball, the 200-pound Cousins -- running full speed -- launched himself at Posey, who wasn’t even in front of the plate.
-Posey was bulldozed, his leg was shattered, and as Posey went through almost a year of rehabilitation the Giants didn’t know whether the career of their promising young catcher had been altered forever.
+Posey was bulldozed, his leg was shattered, and as Posey went through almost a year of rehabilitation, the Giants didn’t know whether the career of their promising young catcher had been altered forever.

-What Major League Baseball and the Players Association determined, together, is that players should not be exposed to the violent home plate collisions that could lead to serious injury -- like this hit in 2013 on minor-league catcher Brian Jeroloman, who was hospitalized for days afterward.
+What Major League Baseball and the Players Association determined, together, is that players should not be exposed to the violent home plate collisions that could lead to serious injury -- like this hit in 2013 on minor league catcher Brian Jeroloman, who was hospitalized for days afterward.

-Since then, what is almost never seen in baseball is a catcher (or a baserunner) getting carted off after a collision at home plate, like that experienced by Brett Hayes and others, as seen in this reel of catcher hits.
+Since then, what is almost never seen in baseball is a catcher (or a baserunner) getting carted off after a collision at home plate, like that experienced by Brett Hayes and others, as seen in this reel of catcher collisions.

 In order to prevent baserunners from targeting catchers, MLB officials had to write a rule that also ensured baserunners a path to home plate; they couldn’t let catchers plant themselves in front of home while waiting for the throw, which they were once expected to do.
 And under the wording of the new rule, Contreras was determined to have violated the rule by stepping in front of home plate before he caught the ball.